greenwichg/spark_guide/spark_architecture.md

 # Apache Spark Runtime Architecture

 ## Introduction

-Welcome back.
-In this video, I will talk about Apache Spark Runtime Architecture.
-So let's start.

 Apache Spark is a distributed computing platform.
 However, every Spark application is a distributed application in itself.
 I will explain that in a minute, but remember, every Spark application is a distributed application in itself.

 ## Understanding Distributed Applications and Clusters